| The discussion on the strategic

 objective conditions may call for changing tactics, as the

 Bolivian section has correctly done.
+But the essential thing, in

 this regard, is to tell the masses openly that armed